bsilverthorn/bsilverthorn.github.io/site/posts/2023-03-generative-ai-generating-tests/index.md

 ### Quick take

 Copilot is a fine partner if you'll otherwise write the test suite manually.
-If you're hoping for more support, though, I'd start with a different option, then leverage Copilot for finishing touches.
+If you're hoping for more support, though, I'd start with a different option, then apply Copilot on the finishing touches.

 _Should_ AI write your tests?
 -----------------------------

-This point is obvious but I feel obligated to emphasize it: tests provide value in at least two ways.
+This point is obvious but I feel obligated to emphasize it: tests provide value in multiple ways.

 First, they provide value by _testing_, i.e., by catching bugs, especially regressions.
 One typical argument for unit testing is that it decreases change risk and thus increases the development velocity of your team.